-For maintaining its immovable assets, the War Museum employs six general assistants with one manager in its maintenance department.
+For maintaining its immovable assets, the War Museum employs six general assistants, 3 contract workers and one manager in its maintenance department.
 They are responsible for ensuring the assets are kept in a serviceable condition by doing minor repairs, structured inspections, cleaning, etc. or by informing and working with their state partners in cases where there are more serious short comings or faults.